AI & Agents

 Integrating with OpenClaw and the Model Context Protocol

 If your team uses OpenClaw, you can skip complex API setups by installing the native skill.
 Running the installation command via ClawHub equips your agent with complete file management capabilities.
-The integration requires no extra configuration and works with any underlying Large Language Model.
+The integration works with any underlying Large Language Model.

 Triggering Agent Workflows After Upload